𝗧𝗼 𝗮𝗹𝗹 𝘁𝗿𝗮𝗶𝗻𝗲𝗲 𝗗𝗶𝘀𝗽𝗲𝗻𝘀𝗶𝗻𝗴 𝘀𝘁𝘂𝗱𝗲𝗻𝘁𝘀, 𝗳𝗼𝗹𝗹𝗼𝘄𝗶𝗻𝗴 𝘁𝗵𝗲 𝗹𝗲𝘃𝗲𝗹 𝟲 𝗗𝗶𝗽𝗹𝗼𝗺𝗮 𝗶𝗻 𝗢𝗽𝗵𝘁𝗵𝗮𝗹𝗺𝗶𝗰 𝗗𝗶𝘀𝗽𝗲𝗻𝘀𝗶𝗻𝗴 𝗾𝘂𝗮𝗹𝗶𝗳𝗶𝗰𝗮𝘁𝗶𝗼𝗻.

 For those planning to sit the practical examinations after the 2018 syllabus examinations have ceased, success in the contact lens theory examinations under the 2018 syllabus will be carried forward.
 The seven-year rule will apply to any examination success whether under the 2018 syllabus or the 2019 syllabus.

-Online applications for the Summer 2022 session will open in January 2022 and close on 1 March 2022.
+Online applications for the Summer 2022 session are now open and will close on 1 March 2022.